KhushPatibandha/kolon/docs/docs.md

 The `for` loop expects three arguments:

-- A `var` statement to declare and initialize the loop variable.
+- A `var` statement to declare and initialize the loop variable or an assignment expression in case the variable is already declared.
 - An infix operation that evaluates to a boolean value (the loop condition).
-- A postfix operation (e.g., increment or decrement) to update the loop variable.
+- A postfix operation (e.g., increment or decrement) or an assignment expression (e.g., +=, -=, etc...) to update the loop variable.

 Note:

-- The first argument must be a `var` statement and cannot be just an identifier.
+- The first and third argument MUST always result in an integer value.
 - The second argument MUST be an infix operation that results in a boolean value.

 ### Continue and Break